vitorgitlima/sre-resilience/README-TimeLimiter.md

 ### **Note**

-For this implementation, we use a separete class, named `TimeLimiterGatewayAnotation`, which has `externalApiTimeLimiterThreadPool`.
+For this implementation, we use a separete class, named `TimeLimiterGatewayAnotation`, which has `externalApiTimeLimiter`.
 This method implement TimeLimiter with `@TimeLimiter` annotation and have to be first call method on the class.

 If the time limit is exceeded or an exception occurs during the execution of the API call, the method will throw a RuntimeException or InterruptedException